telerik/kendo-ui-builder/docs/styles-themes/black.md

 ---
-title: Preview
+title: Black Theme
-page_title: Black Theme Preview - Styling & Themes - Kendo UI Builder
+page_title: Black Theme - Styling & Themes - Kendo UI Builder
 description: "Use the Black theme to style your project when working the Kendo UI Builder."
 slug: blacktheme_kuib
 ---